nextrizon/OpenWrt-OpenWall2-Hysteria2/README.md

-## Installing OpenWall2 with Hysteria 2 Node on a OpenWrt Router
+## Installing OpenWall2 on a GL-iNet MT3000/OpenWrt Router for Vless/Hysteria2 Proxy
 ___

 > [!NOTE]